-There are about a million species worldwide, and insects make up more than half of all living animals.
+There are about a million species worldwide with New Zealand home to over 20,000 species, and insects make up more than half of all living animals.
 There are insects living in almost all habitat types (although not in the deep sea), and many species have amazing characteristics that allow them to thrive in harsh environments.
 Insects play many critical roles in the environment as pollinators, nutrient mixers in the soil and food sources.
 They have inspired stories and invention (biomimicry) and can even help us to solve crimes (forensic entomology).

 Biocontrol is an important tool in controlling pest species.
 The Irish parasitoid wasp was introduced to help control another introduced pest species – the clover root weevil.
 The heather beetle was released to help with the control of heather, a pest plant.
 The demand for beneficial insects has led to the development of Bioforce, an innovative New Zealand company that breeds and supplies beneficial bugs for farmers and orchardists.

 In 2013, after years of research and consultation, two new species of dung beetles were released in New Zealand.
 Dung beetles bury the dung of large grazing animals such as sheep and cattle, and this helps increase soil health and pasture productivity and reduces farm pollution issues.
 Honey bees are very important pollinators of pasture and many cultivated food crops and other flowering plants.

 Insects play an extremely important role in food chains and food webs as the sole food source for many amphibians, reptiles, birds and mammals.